brynsgtn/attendance-system-webapp/README.md

-# Intern Attendance System Web App
+# Attendance System Web App

-> 🚀 **Special Project for Ollopa Corporation Internship**

-The Intern Attendance System is a web-based application designed to streamline attendance tracking and user management for interns, team leaders, and administrators.
+The Attendance System is a web-based application designed to streamline attendance tracking and user management for interns, team leaders, and administrators.

 ---